 Contributions - Contribution rates are established by Kentucky Revised Statutes (KRS).
-Non-university employees are required to contribute 12.855% of their salaries to the System.
-University employees are required to contribute 10.640 % of their salaries.
-KRS 161.580 allows each university to reduce the contribution of its employees by 2.215%; therefore, university employees contribute 8.425% of their salary to KTRS.

-The Commonwealth of Kentucky, as a non-employer contributing entity, pays matching contributions at the rate of 13.105% of salaries for local school district and regional cooperative employees hired before July 1, 2008 and 14.105% for those hired after July 1, 2008.
-For local school district and regional cooperative employees whose salaries are federally funded, the employer contributes 13.105% of salaries.
-If an employee leaves covered employment before accumulating five (5) years of credited service, accumulated employee pension contributions plus interest are refunded to the employee upon the member's request.
+For members who began participating before January 1, 2022, non-university members are required to contribute 12.855% of their salaries to the System.
+For members employed by local school districts, the Commonwealth of Kentucky, as a non-employer contributing entity, contributes 13.105% of salaries for those who joined before July 1, 2008 and 14.105% for those who joined on or after July 1, 2008, and before January 1, 2022.
+For members who began participating on or after January 1, 2022, non-university members contribute 14.75% of their salaries to the system.
+Employers of non-university members, including the Commonwealth of Kentucky, as a non-employer contributing entity, contribute 10.75% of salaries.
+For local school district and regional cooperative members whose salaries are federally funded, the employer contributes 16.105% of salaries.
+If a member leaves covered employment before accumulating five (5) years of credited service, accumulated member contributions to the retirement trust are refunded with interest upon the member's request.